d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 that maintains an ordered list of constituent `Module`s.
 Note that each of the two fully-connected layers is an instance of the `Linear` class which is itself a subclass of `Module`.
-The `forward` function is also remarkably simple: it chains each block in the list together, passing the output of each as the input to the next.
+The forward propagation (`forward`) function is also remarkably simple: it chains each block in the list together, passing the output of each as the input to the next.
 Note that until now, we have been invoking our models